A focused, fixed-fee audit of how work moves through your construction business — and where it bottlenecks on the owner.

 $1,500 CAD, fixed-fee.
 Comparable diagnostics from operations consultants range from $1,500 to $4,000 across North America.

 Yes.
 The absence of documentation is itself the finding.
-The 90-minute walkthrough call captures the system verbally, and the process map is built from that.
+The 90-minute walkthrough call captures the system verbally, and findings are based on interview evidence rather than documentary proof.
 About 30% of clients arrive with no formal documentation.

 No. The diagnostic recommends keep/cut/add changes to your existing software stack.
 Implementation of new software is a separate scope.

 Yes.
-The process map and RACI are designed to be shared with the team.
+Where a process map or RACI draft is part of what gets delivered, both are designed to be shared with the team.
 Encouraged.

 Read the full story →Tell me what’s going on in the business.
 I’ll tell you honestly whether a diagnostic, coaching, or neither is the right next move.